mktcode/simplor-website/docs/CONSUMER.md

 import "@simplor/SimplorConsumer.sol";

-contract ConsumerExample is SimplorConsumer { ... }
+contract MyContract is SimplorConsumer { ... }
 ```

 You also need to set the address of the SimplOr Registration Gateway.
 To do so use the `setRegistrationGateway` function.